Last Updated on June 28, 2021 by Robert Bell

 Imagine you are going to hit something on the way and you take a turn to avoid it.
 Thank your loose trucks for that turn otherwise you would have smashed that object.
 Also, make sure you don’t leave them too loose to an uncomfortable level.
 However, loose trucks can be challenging and not as easy as you might think.
 It can be harder to ride as compared to tight trucks.

-There is no ideal tight or loose settings for the trucks; it all depends on you.
+There are no ideal tight or loose settings for the trucks; it all depends on you.
 Make sure you use the setting you are most comfortable with.

 Skateboard trucks are its essential component.
 It makes a skateboard able to run on streets or parks.
 Having a proper set of skateboard trucks is very important to avoid different unwanted problems.
 You should select the truck size that fits your board’s deck.
 It should not overshoot or undershoot your deck.
-You can measure the trucks from its hanger width or its axle’s width.
+You can measure the trucks from their hanger width or their axle’s width.

 Selecting the right height has its own benefits a street skateboarder should choose wisely.
 It is because the streets are very different from skate parks, and as a result, the experience will be different.
 The height of your trucks also affects the wheels’ heights.
 Make sure you are having the right type of wheel size along with the right trucks.

 Lower trucks should never be equipped with larger wheels as it will cause wheel bites.
 Also, high trucks will result in less stability and give you more freedom when performing Ollies.
 High truck size is perfect for tall people and professional riders.